dmotts/Online_Glocery_Store_Next.js_Tailwind_Strapi/README.md

 # Online Glocery Store

-<h4>A Full stack Online Grocery Store App using Next.js 14, Strapi cms, Tailwind css & Shadcn UI, Radix UI and Lucide for icons 💎</h4>
+<h4>Created a fully-featured Online Grocery Store application utilizing Next.js 14, Strapi, Tailwind CSS, and Shadcn UI. ✨ The visual elements of this project are available for viewing across multiple platforms, as detailed in the project description. ✔️</h4>

 <a href="https://nextjs.org/" target="_blank" rel="noreferrer">